PCMon/EvenBetterGunMacro/README.md

    - (Optional) Set a custom icon for the program, the default for EBGM is included in the main directory. <br><br>
 4. Under `Base File (.bin, .exe)`, select v2.0.xx.
    - Choose either U32 (AutoHotkey32.exe) or U64 (AutoHotkey64.exe).
-     - Compiling with U64 may yield improved performance, but compiling with U32 will improve compatibility with older versions of windows. <br><br>
+     - Compiling with U64 may yield improved performance, but compiling with U32 will improve compatibility with older versions of windows. <br>
+     <sub>EvenBetterGunMacro uses U64 by default, and choosing U32 may affect results in the verification stage.</sub><br><br>
 5. Finally, press **Convert**.

 ---